freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-block-and-inline/learn-block-and-inline-question-i.md

 ---
 # --description--

 You can't talk about `block` and `inline` elements without discussing `div`s and `span`s.
 All the other HTML elements you have encountered so far give meaning to their content.
 For example, paragraph elements tell the browser to display the text it contains as a paragraph.
 Strong elements tell the browser which texts within are important and so on.
-Yet, divs and spans give no particular meaning to their content.
+Yet, `div`s and `span`s give no particular meaning to their content.
 They are just generic boxes that can contain anything.

 # --question--